Denton Custody Agreement Modification Lawyers

 In the wake of a divorce, settling on a custody agreement that works for both parents often involves some compromising.
 Making decisions with your child’s best interest in mind is always top priority.
 However, sometimes the initially agreed upon terms need to be adjusted to fit life’s changing circumstances.
 The support of a lawyer can be a tremendous asset if you need to make valid changes to your child custody, visitation terms, and/or child support.

-The attorneys at Alexander & Associates have worked with the Denton community for years.
+The Denton Custody Agreement Modification Lawyers at Alexander & Associates have worked with the North Dallas community for years.
 We strive to help families work through difficult situations, all while making sure that they have the legal support that they need to make the best possible decisions.
 We understand how important family is and the toll that a divorce can have on each member, which is why we use our experience to empower and inform.

 If you need to make adjustments to your custody or child support agreement, the attorneys at Alexander & Associates can help you decide on the best course of action to take.
 Modifying formerly agreed-upon terms is often a necessary step for families going through changes, and our lawyers will walk you through the legal process to make sure that your child receives the support that they need.
 Give our lawyers at Alexander & Associates a call today at (972) 420-6560 to discuss how we can help you.

 Do I Need a Custody Agreement Modification Lawyer?

 During a divorce, deciding on the terms of parental custody, child support payment amounts, and visitation are all important steps.
 Each aspect should be carefully considered since they all directly affect your child.
 Through the initial legal process, the family court looks at factors which often include the income and employment of both parents, the child’s needs, and each parent’s individual ability to meet these needs.